FerdausPolok/dev-mates/README.md

 git checkout -b 2024-new-branch-name
 ```

-- Make changes in the repository with the new branch.
-Add/Create your code snippet to the specific folder as described in what you can contribute section.
+- Create or update code snippet in the relevant folder(s).
+And then commit them.

 ```markdown
 git add -A